SoundShare’s new app lets you create playlists with friends, stream them to Apple TV

 But if you connect your preferred music service account to the app, SoundShare replaces the search engine and audio source with your music service.
 The songs will also play in your music service’s player, instead of in SoundShare’s in-app player, after you’re linked up.

-In practice, what this means is that you can search on your connected Spotify account for a song then send it over to a friend, who can listen to it using their Apple Music account.
+In practice, what this means is that you can search on your connected Spotify account for a song, then send it over to a friend, who can listen to it using their Apple Music account.

 However, if you prefer to watch the music videos when receiving songs, you can now opt to make YouTube your default player.

-There’s a social element, too, allowing friends to see each others’ listens and shares (unless they’re using the new “stealth mode.”)
+There’s a social element, too, allowing friends to see each others’ listens and shares (unless they’re using the new “stealth mode”).

 While the original version of the app was meant for sharing music while you’re apart from friends, the version 3.0 adds a feature for sharing music when you’re together.

 Now users can start a “Party” inside SoundShare, then invite friends to control the music.
-The feature works over the app itself, not Bluetooth, which means it could also be used to have a remote co-listening party with friends, if you chose.
+The feature works over the app itself, not Bluetooth, which means it could also be used to have a remote co-listening party with friends, if you choose.

 As friends add, remove and change songs inside the “Party,” your device will continue to update and play their selections.
 Friends’ songs can be added to play next or at the end of the queue, as they prefer.